RaubCamaioni/svgpath/README.md

 plt.show()
 ```
 The library includes a plotting script.
-It requires matplotlib and pyqt6 be installed "pip install svgpath[display]".
+It requires matplotlib and pyqt6 be installed "pip install mountain-svgpath[display]".
 ```bash
 svg-plot -i python_logo.svg
 ```